dublado/csabapalfi.github.io/_posts/2014-04-24-craftconf-day-2.md

 ## Distributing RabbitMQ
 ### Alvaro Videla [@old_sound](http://twitter.com/old_sound)

-Alvaro nicely introduced RabbitMQ.
+Alvaro nicely introduced [RabbitMQ](https://www.rabbitmq.com/).
 I was impressed to learn that it's multi-protocol.
 Rabbit has a great community plugin ecosystem with plugins like federation across multiple datacenters, sharded queues using consistent hashing and replication with mirrored queues.
 When I asked he assured me these plugins work well together which I shall see in the coming weeks as we're exploring using Rabbit.
 Yay.

+He showed off the [Rabbit MQ Simulator](http://tryrabbitmq.com/) and I also found [Queues.io](http://queues.io/).

 [Watch the talk](http://www.ustream.tv/recorded/46633817).